eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

 9. In the GCloud search bar, enter "Dataflow".
 Select Dataflow jobs to check the progress.

-10. Once the job has completed, check the results in AlloyDB.
+10. Once the job is completed, check the results in AlloyDB.

 11. If you hardcoded any parameters, remove any passwords or PII from the Makefile if it is not in use.